uport-project/docs/guides/GettingStarted.md

 })
 ```

-Update *'CLIENT_ID'* and *'SIGNING_KEY'* with the application identifier (MNID) and private signing key that were obtained from the application manager. *'NAME_OF_DAPP*' can be any string that you want to represent the name of the application.
+Update *'CLIENT_ID'* and *'SIGNING_KEY'* with the application identifier (MNID) and private signing key that were obtained from the application manager.
+Replace `NAME_OF_DAPP` with a string that you want to represent the name of the application.
 This name will be shown when requests are made with this application identity.

 Let's break down what is happening.